Guru834/Expense-Checker__React.js/expensechecker/README.md

 # Expense-Checker__React.js
 This application was made to help clients keep track of their monthly expenditures.
-Users may monitor their spending by navigating between different years.
+Users may monitor their spending by navigating between different years and also add new charges.
 <br />
 # Contributors
 <a href = 'https://github.com/Guru834/'>Guru834</a>